PopoDev/packbeau/README.md

 AI Website Designer.
 Turn your ideas into beautiful website mockups instantly with AI.

+- Prototype: gather requirements, inspiration
+- Design: create website, mockups, workflows
+- Share: video and link

+## Copywriting

+- Theme: Cruise ship
+- Vision: Curiosity is the only limit.
+- CTA: Bring your ideas to life.

 ## Features

 - Chat interface: enter a prompt and get a streamed response.
 - Preview: live view of the app.
 - Design agent: use shadcn to create a design system.

+- Design prototype using AI
+- Import from Figma: design system, components, and pages

 ## Implementation